timofeymukha/openfoam_channel_les/README.md

 ## Directory structure

 - The folder `analysis_scripts` contains Python scripts that can be used to generate figures found in the paper, and compute quantities like spectra.
+The scripts are meant to be launched from inside the `analsyis_scripts` folder directly, otherwise you will need to change the paths to the data inside the scrips.
 - The folder `dns` contains a bash script for downloading the DNS data by Lee and Moser (2015).
 The paper also makes use of another DNS dataset for skewness and flatness, obtained by us through private communication with P. Schlatter and S.